skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### uncertain / possible

+- constraint/limitation of PaR -- oriented towards the self (and often solo practices)

 more like a hobby --to resist the compression of time through neoliberal pressure. https://seths.blog/2022/01/generative-hobbies/

 > ‘Societies’, wrote Mauss, ‘live by borrowing from each other, but they define themselves rather by the refusal of borrowing than by its acceptance.’14[@graeber-2021-dawn Chapter 5, n.pag.]